DJDanl/cpp-docs.pt-br/docs/mfc/reference/cwnd-class.md

 ### <a name="return-value"></a>Valor de retorno

-Um do teste de clique do mouse enumerado valores listados abaixo.
+Um do teste de clique do mouse valores enumerados.
+Ver [WM_NCHITTEST](/windows/desktop/inputdev/wm-nchittest) para obter a lista de valores.

 ### <a name="remarks"></a>Comentários